mguid73/marineOmicsWGinternship/20210405_InternshipCheckin.md

 ## Professional development
 * Chat about your goals going forward
 	- fellowship for grad school (funding and fellowship)
 	- GRFP
 * How I help facilitate those within our meetings?
+	- ongoing conversation about grad school application cycle and applying for the GRFP
+	- Megan is open book for slack messages or questions about any of that
 * How can the WG help with those?
 * *Action items:*